-Miami Tax Fraud Attorneys
+Miami Tax Fraud Lawyer

 Tax fraud is a serious federal crime.
 The federal government has estimated that almost $340 billion is lost from tax evasion each year, and as a result the government is cracking down on this type of crime.
-When you’ve been accused of committing tax fraud, it is extremely important to have an experienced Miami tax fraud attorney on your side who can help you to navigate the complexities of the tax code.
+When you’ve been accused of committing tax fraud, it is extremely important to have an experienced Miami tax fraud lawyer on your side who can help you to navigate the complexities of the tax code.
 Each year, both businesses and individuals must complete tax returns and pay any federal or state taxes they owe.
 And when you own a business, you’ll need to deal with additional taxes that don’t apply to individual filers.

 If you’re convicted of the white collar crime of tax fraud, you can face significant fines, additional financial penalties, the assessment of back taxes, and in some cases even imprisonment.
 You don’t want to handle a tax fraud matter on your own.
-Let the Miami tax fraud attorneys at Ratzan & Faccidomo, LLC examine your case today.
+Let the Miami tax fraud lawyers at Ratzan & Faccidomo, LLC examine your case today.